About the Work

 Biography

-Michael Corsini is a Catholic sacred artist whose work is ordered toward the Church’s mission of evangelization through beauty.
+Michael Corsini is a Catholic sacred artist whose work is ordered toward the Church’s mission of evangelization through beauty and theology.
 He creates permanent sacred commissions for churches and dioceses, working in oil on canvas and digital media, with an emphasis on clarity, light, and theological coherence.

 Among these influences are painters such as John Singer Sargent, Joaquin Sorolla, Alphonse Mucha, Carl von Marr, and Nicolai Fechin, as well as Russian masters including Isaac Levitan and Ilya Repin.
 Their attention to form, atmosphere, and the expressive potential of light informs Corsini’s approach, not as stylistic imitation, but as a disciplined inheritance.